roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

     4. Log on to the GPU-accelerated node to check the GPU usage.

         The output indicates that the total used GPU memory is 6,396 MiB, which is the sum of the memory that is used by the two containers.
 This shows the cGPU solution has isolated GPU memory usage by container.
-If you log on to a container to apply for more GPU resources, a message that indicates a memory allocation error is returned.
+If you log on to a container and apply for more GPU resources, a memory allocation error is returned.

         1. Run the following command to log on to a GPU-accelerated node: